exastencil/zigdom

 }

-ZigDOM supports the following node types via dom.Tag
+ZigDOM supports the following node types via dom.Tag:

 Note: There is currently no separate Comment node.

-Use helpers from dom
+Use helpers from dom and tags:

 const dom = zigdom.dom;